 Our "Biggerplate Brunch Club" meetings are small informal networking and knowledge sharing meetings for our members to discuss mind mapping adoption and opportunities within their local region.

-Our "Mind Mapping for Business Productivity" workshops provide opportunities for people to learn how to use mind mapping in a range of different daily situations to improve their day to day working efficiency.
+Our mind map training workshops provide opportunities for people to learn how to use mind mapping in a range of different daily situations to improve their effectiveness.

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.